HL7/uv-dx-pq/input/pagecontent/use_cases.md

 **Step 6: Update resources**

-From the PQ data repository, the sponsor updates the Specification Bundle for Drug Product, adding the new test method with its acceptance criteria.
+From the Quality data repository, the sponsor updates the Specification Bundle for Drug Product, adding the new test method with its acceptance criteria.

 **Step 7: Send response to regulator questions**